romeric/florence/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/linuxbrew/.linuxbrew/lib
 ```

 The direct sparse solver shipped with `MKL`, `Pardiso` can be used if `MKL` is available.
 Both Anaconda and Intel distribution for python ship these.
-If `MKL` is installed, the FEM assembler in florence is also automatically linked to it during compilation, as long as "`BLAS=mkl`" flag is issued to `setup.py`.
+If `MKL` is installed, the low-level FEM assembler in florence is also automatically linked to it during compilation, as long as "`BLAS=mkl`" flag is issued to `setup.py`.

 ```shell
 conda install -c haasad pypardiso